Profiles of Current Students

 Roisin is from Tipperary, Ireland, and received her B.A. in Psychology and M.S. in Neuroscience from Trinity College, Dublin.
 Roisin's advisor is Lisa Gatzke-Kopp.
 Her interests include developmental neuroscience, decision-making and psychopathology.

-Julie is from Columbia, MO and earned their B.S. in Psychology from the University of Minnesota with minors in mathematics and statistics.
-Their advisor is Nilam Ram.
-Julie's interests include quantitative methods for intensive longitudinal data, multiple timescale analysis, and process modeling.
+Julie is from Columbia, MO and earned their B.S. in Psychology from the University of Minnesota with minors in Mathematics and Statistics.
+Their advisor is Zita Oravecz.
+Julie's interests broadly center on the development of quantitative methods for intensive longitudinal data at multiple timescale analysis, with particular focus on Bayesian methods and dynamical systems modeling.

 Mengya (Mona) Xia